top of page

 The people I admire most are the honest ones.

-the ones who let themselves stumble, fall, triumph, fail, grieve, love, be human out loud.
+The ones who let themselves stumble, fall, triumph, fail, grieve, love,

 -lisa olivera